Algorithmic-Warfare/location-privacy/context.md

 ## Glossary

-**Blinding Factor:** Random value used in Pedersen commitment to hide the committed value
+**Blinding Factor:** Random value used in hash commitment to hide the committed value (254 bits)

 **Commitment:** Cryptographic binding to a value that hides the value until opened

-**Discrete Log Problem:** Finding x given g^x, computationally hard in appropriate groups
+**Collision Resistance:** Property that makes it computationally infeasible to find two inputs that hash to the same output

 **Field Element:** Element of a finite field used in elliptic curve arithmetic